laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 When developing software, it's a good practice to test your changes before releasing them to users.
 This can be done locally, but our laptops and our user-serving environments generally differ dramatically.
 Further, it's advisable to not impact user-serving environments by validating changes on them.
-As such, it's common to require a _staging_ environment to complement a _production_ environment.
+As such, it's common to require a _staging_ environment to complement a _production_ environment to validate changes before they're deployed to users.

-Technoblather was initially built as one `terraform` stack serving as its production environment.
+Technoblather was initially built as one terraform stack serving as its production environment.
-Given it's live and user-facing, I wanted to be able to continue to use it as a project for tinkering and learning `aws` and `terraform` without potentially impacting users.
+Given it's live and user-facing, I wanted to be able to continue to use it as a project for tinkering and learning AWS and terraform without potentially impacting users.
 Further, refactoring already-deployed infrastructure served as a good opportunity to learn - this task mimics real-world operational work.
 So, I wanted to refactor my infrastructure-as-code configuration to facilitate two stacks for the same configuration: one for production, and one for staging.
 You can take a peek at the final result [here](https://www.staging.technoblather.ca).

-Two major hurdles presented themselves: I already had a live `terraform` stack with [state](https://developer.hashicorp.com/terraform/language/state), and my `terraform` declarations assumed a single environment.
+Two major hurdles presented themselves: I already had a live terraform stack with [state](https://developer.hashicorp.com/terraform/language/state), and my terraform declarations assumed a single environment.
-So, I needed to decide how to support having multiple instances of my infrastructure deployed and managed by `terraform`, and devise a plan to migrate my existing `terraform` stack accordingly.
+So, I needed to decide how to support having multiple instances of my infrastructure deployed and managed by terraform, and devise a plan to migrate my existing terraform stack accordingly.

 # What my options were

 On having performed research and sleeping on it, a few viable options presented themselves:

-- Leveraging `terraform`'s [workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) and deploying each environment to separate AWS accounts
+- Leveraging terraform's [workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) and deploying each environment to separate AWS accounts
-- Leveraging `terraform`'s workspaces and deploying each environment to the same AWS account
+- Leveraging terraform's workspaces and deploying each environment to the same AWS account
 - Modularizing the configuration and deploying each environment to separate AWS accounts
 - Modularizing the configuration and deploying each environment to the same AWS account

-I had to make an evaluation between using workspaces or using modules to represent a deployed instance of `technoblather`, and between deploying both environments to one account or separating the environments between accounts.
+I had to make an evaluation between using workspaces or using modules to represent a deployed instance of technoblather, and between deploying both environments to one account or separating the environments between accounts.

 ## Workspaces or modules?